-Emergency evacuation plans must be developed in addition to the recipient's individualized backup plan.
-Providers must have an emergency evacuation plan that specifies in detail how the direct service provider will respond to potential emergency situations such as fires, hurricanes, tropical storms, hazardous material release, flash flooding, ice storms and terrorist attacks.
+Emergency evacuation plans must be developed in addition to the beneficiary's individualized back-up plan.
+Providers must have an emergency evacuation plan that specifies in detail how the direct service provider will respond to potential emergency situations such as fires, hurricanes, tropical storms, hazardous material release, flash flooding, ice storms, and terrorist attacks.